Here are the Cabinet members and others around Trump who have been tested - KESQ

 Rudy Giuliani

-A spokeswoman for Rudy Giuliani, the former New York City mayor and Trump’s lawyer, said he will be getting tested for covid-19 on Friday.
+Christianné Allen, a spokeswoman for Rudy Giuliani, said Friday afternoon that the former New York City mayor and Trump’s lawyer tested negative for Covid-19 after taking a test earlier in the day.

-“In the meantime, he has begun the quarantine process,” said spokeswoman Christianné Allen.
-She confirmed Giuliani is currently in New York and quarantining there.

 Pat Cipollone